13318

 User Acquisition Efficiency

-Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Uber grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Uber grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-Uber is efficient at acquiring new users, spending 34.7% of its gross profit on sales and marketing expenses over the last year.
-This level of efficiency indicates relatively solid competitive positioning, giving Uber the freedom to invest its resources into new growth initiatives.
+Uber is quite efficient at acquiring new users, spending only 31% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that Uber has a highly differentiated product offering, giving it the freedom to invest its resources into new growth initiatives.

 Profitability & Free Cash Flow